Most Active Stories

 Every other week Aquarius Records sends out a 25,000-word newsletter with music reviews that resemble the poetic jazz liner notes of years past, oozing with sensual detail and personality.

-“It was sort of necessary because you know, we’d get this weird record of deers mating or ice melting or some weird metal record that’s made by a dwarf who lives in Norway," says Andee Connors, one of the owners of Aquarius Records.
+“It was sort of necessary because you know, we’d get this weird record of deer mating or ice melting or some weird metal record that’s made by a dwarf who lives in Norway," says Andee Connors, one of the owners of Aquarius Records.
 "Those are the elements that are cool and there’s a way to describe it so that even someone who isn’t even a weird music person will be like, ‘That sounds crazy, I totally want to hear that.’”

 Connors looks like a metalhead, with his shaggy long locks and multitudinous skull tattoos.
 But he’s also got a warm demeanor and earnest enthusiasm for the store.
 Neither he nor co-owner Allan Horrocks makes much money preserving its legacy.